Personal Productivity

 avatar

-Commented almost 10 years ago Karin
+Commented over 10 years ago Karin

 Thanks for sharing your insights!
 In addition to the six key factors Drucker mentioned I recommend to read Drive by Daniel Pink.
 It deepens the point Drucker is making.